Chicken Avocado Rice Bowl

 Method

-2. Add the chicken to a bowl or shallow dish.
-Toss it with oil, chili powder, cumin, garlic powder, onion powder, salt, black pepper, and lime juice until evenly coated.
+2. Place the chicken in a bowl or shallow dish.
+Add the oil, chili powder, cumin, garlic powder, onion powder, salt, black pepper, and lime juice.
+Turn the chicken until evenly coated.

-8. Add the cooked chicken, avocado, tomatoes, corn, cucumber, and red onion over the rice.
+7. Divide the cooked rice among four bowls.
+Top each portion with sliced chicken, avocado, tomatoes, corn, cucumber, and red onion.

 Notes

-For meal prep, store the cooked rice and chicken together.
-Keep avocado, creamy lime sauce, tomatoes, cucumber, red onion, cilantro, and crunchy toppings separate until serving.
+Meal prep: Store the rice, chicken, and cooked corn together.
+Keep avocado, yogurt sauce, tomatoes, cucumber, onion, herbs, and crunchy toppings in separate cold containers.

-Can I meal prep chicken avocado rice bowls?
+Can I make a chicken avocado rice bowl ahead of time?

 How do I keep avocado from browning in meal prep?